sqlitecloud/sdk/JS/README.md

 #### `SQLiteCloud.connect()`

-After initializazion and configuration you can connect to invoking the `async` method `SQLiteCloud.connect()`.
+After initializazion and configuration you can connect invoking the `async` method `SQLiteCloud.connect()`.

 ```js